ryohei8227/bedrock-hcls-tokyo2/agents_catalog/20-single-cell-qc-agent/design.md

 ## Architecture Overview

-The Single Cell QC Analysis Agent will be implemented as an Amazon Bedrock agent with two primary action groups:
+The Single Cell QC Analysis Agent will be implemented as an agent with two primary action groups:

 1. **WebSummaryAnalyzer**: Retrieves and analyzes web summary files from S3
 2. **QCValidator**: Validates metrics against technical guidelines